ni/nimble/packages/xliff-to-json-converter/CONTRIBUTING.md

 ## Workflows

-All workflows are executed from `Web/Packages`:
+All workflows are executed from the repo root:

 - Installing dependencies:
     ```